jindeok/CF-KAN/README.md

 ## Preliminary results

-Dataset : ML-1M

-We found only 10 epochs training on MovieLens-1M produces **pretty convincing results!**
+ML1M
+- Recall@20:  0.1791
+- NDCG@20:  0.1117

+Yelp

-- Recall@20: **0.2013**
+- Recall@20: 0.0710
-- NDCG@20: **0.1315**
+- NDCG@20: 0.0353

-!!
-We will keep update this project! open to new collaboration :)
+We will keep update this project.

-!!
 If you found this project is helpful for your research, please STAR this repository

 ## Citation